jacky-lee/r1-connect-demo-Android-1/README.md

 	enable_push – this defaults to “true” and it will enable push notifications or disable push notifications after you start your application.
 You change these settings later in your code.

+	disable_sdk_location - when set to “true” it disables the use of sdk tracking location.
+It is useful if you want to use your own tracking location.
+You can pass a location object like so: R1Emitter.getInstance().trackLocation(location);

 	enable_ gps – when set to “true” it enables the use of device GPS to get location (only if GPS is enabled in device settings), when “false” only the network is used

 	location_update_time – this is the timeout between location updates